danigit/design_patterns/README.md

 > Ensure a class only has one instance, and provide a global point of access to it

 ##### Applicability:
-- there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point
+- when there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point
 - when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code

 ##### Structure